 THE NEW FOCUS

 In 1963, Karl Amadeus Hartmann dies.
 His successor, the composer Wolfgang Fortner, continues to lead musica viva in the same direction as Hartmann and does this together with Ernst Thomas.
 However, the concept isn’t working as smoothly anymore as it did a few years before.
 Ernst Thomas, being the former head of the Darmstädter Ferienkurse, brings more and more topics and themes from Darmstadt to Munich, such as discussions about music and language.
 These soon become the new focus at musica viva.
 In addition to that, they also start a series of experimental studio concerts.

 In 1978, editor Jürgen Meyer-Josten, head of Bayerischer Rundfunk’s music department, takes over musica viva.
 For the first time, the concert series’ art director is a member of the Bayerischer Rundfunk.
 He broadens the spectrum of music that is played at the concerts.

 Meyer-Josten is later succeeded by Udo Zimmermann in 1997 and once again a composer runs musica viva.
 Zimmermann is aided by Josef Anton Riedl and Winrich Hopp.
 Together they bring new dynamics to the musica viva concerts by contracting young composers.
 Their program includes works by Stockhausen, Xenakis and Schnebel as well as experimental special events and studio concerts.

 Winrich Hopp, who took over musica viva in 2011, didn’t only stick to this new concept but also expanded it.
-He conducts big projects like Stockhausen’s “Samstag aus Licht” (Saturday from Light) and connects musica viva with European event organizers.
-He also involves the Symphonieorchester des Bayerischen Rundfunks (BRSO) in musica viva concerts by including musicians when choosing different chamber formations.
+He connects musica viva with European event organizers and involves the Symphonieorchester des Bayerischen Rundfunks (BRSO) in musica viva concerts by including musicians when choosing different chamber formations.